- Start dateSeptember

 Research Methods (MSc route only)

 A selection of modules from the following list need to be taken as part of this course:

 You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
-The Student Academic Support lead for the Defence and Security Programme is Michelle Parcell and the Course Director is Dr John McCormack.
+The Student Academic Support lead for the Defence and Security Programme is Michelle Parcell and the Course Director is Dr Tim Ferris.
 The teaching team includes:

 The course aims to ensure that graduates are better prepared to tackle the current and emerging demands of defence and security.
 Given the rapidly changing nature of this environment the education will allow graduates to recognise emerging trends and respond effectively and proactively.
 As the course ties together a broad technical and business base and is supported by a wide range of public and private sector organisations the qualification will be noteworthy on the CVs of those wishing to move into strategic and operational positions in the defence and security sector.